Kelsey Plum: Personal life

+Plum serves as WNBPA first vice president and has been vocal about the WNBPA's desire to be paid a similar share of revenue as NBA players, as well as praising the association's efforts in helping flip a senate seat in Georgia.

 Plum kicked off the first marquee event of the WSOP's Mystery Millions and unveiled the gold bracelet to be won in the Mystery Millions.

 Plum has been involved in philanthropic efforts.

 Plum has a love for cigars and has developed her own cigar brand.

 Depression

 Plum faced depression and suicidal thoughts during her career, and went so far as to sitting on a tall parking structure with her feet hanging over the ledge considering how her family would feel if she jumped.
 She is now an advocate for mental health.